-Failure is impossible!Susan B. AnthonySusan B. Anthony was once quoted as saying “Failure is impossible”.
+Susan B. Anthony was once quoted as saying, “Failure is impossible.”
 And you know what?
-I believe she was right because regardless of the outcome of whatever action you take, in anything you do, you always gain something from taking action.
+I believe she was right because regardless of the outcome of whatever action you take, you always gain something from taking action in anything you do.

 But anyway, if I never tried anything, I believe it would be safe to say that my target audience would not know who I was or what I do.
-Then as a result I’d most likely go out of business due to lack of sustainable income.
+Then, as a result, I’d most likely go out of business due to a lack of sustainable income.

-The key here is to not be attached to an outcome.
+The key here is not to be attached to an outcome.
 So what if customers weren’t banging down your door because of your last marketing campaign.
 What’s most important here is what you do going forward.

-Waiting for what seems to be the perfect time to invest is for the most part just like gambling.
-Hopefully you’re at least taking educated guesses there though, but that’s beside the point.
-Also note that even the best of the best investors regularly have bad timing however, their consistency and willingness to keep playing eventually bring them success.
+Waiting for what seems to be the perfect time to invest is, for the most part, just like gambling.
+Hopefully, you’re at least taking educated guesses there, but that’s beside the point.
+Also, note that even the best investors regularly have lousy timing; however, their consistency and willingness to keep playing bring them success eventually.

 Don’t sit back and wait for the perfect time to market your business – NOW is the perfect time!
 It’s always the perfect time to market your business because there is simply no way you can know when the perfect time is for everybody.

-Another key point to consider is that each ‘no’ brings you one step closer to a ‘yes’.
-So being told ‘no’ should not be looked at as a failure, but as a stepping stone bringing you closer to what you want.
+Another key point to consider is that each ‘no’ brings you one step closer to a ‘yes.’
+So being told ‘no’ should not be looked at as a failure but as a stepping stone bringing you closer to what you want.

-So let me close by combining wisdom from 3 sources for you, former US President Franklin D. Roosevelt, Nike, and Lotto and it goes something like this: “There is nothing to fear but fear itself” so “Just Do It” because “You’ve got to be in it to win it”!
+So let me close by combining wisdom from 3 sources for you, former US President Franklin D. Roosevelt, Nike, and Lotto, and it goes something like this: “There is nothing to fear but fear itself,” so “Just Do It” because “You’ve got to be in it to win it”!